 One approach to address this issue is to target ‘at-risk’ children with interventions designed to promote language skills in the early years.
 However, few interventions have been formally evaluated.

-This research project, funded by the Heather van der Lely Foundation, aims to evaluate the effectiveness of language interventions for children with language difficulties by randomly allocating schools to one of three groups:
+This research project, funded by the Heather van der Lely Foundation, evaluated the effectiveness of language interventions for children with language difficulties by randomly allocating schools to one of two groups:

 - Building Early Sentences Therapy (BEST) was developed by Newcastle University in partnership with speech and language therapists and has promising early signs of effectiveness.

-- The Derbyshire Language Scheme (DLS) has been used widely for many years but has limited formal evaluation.
-The study will use an adapted version of this scheme.
+- The Derbyshire Language Scheme (DLS) has been used widely for many years.
+The study used an adapted version of this scheme.

-It is not currently possible to say which of these approaches is the most effective and this is the main question of this research study.
+It was not possible to say which of these approaches is the most effective and this was the main question of this research study.

-Schools will be randomly allocated to one of the three groups: BEST, DLS or CCS.
-Teachers will then be asked to identify children who are failing to meet expected language targets and who may benefit from a language intervention.
-Parents will be invited to participate in the project and asked to sign a consent form.
-After baseline assessments are conducted to confirm children’s eligibility for the project, researchers will deliver the interventions to the BEST and DLS groups.
-Researchers will work with teaching assistants from the schools to provide two intervention sessions a week for eight weeks.
-Each session will last about 30 minutes.
-After the 8 weeks when interventions are delivered to children in BEST or DLS schools, the researchers will assess all children again.
-A third assessment will be conducted about 6-8 weeks later.
-This process will be repeated over three waves.
+Schools were randomly allocated to one of the two groups: BEST or A-DLS.
+Teachers were asked to identify children who were failing to meet expected language targets and who might benefit from a language intervention.
+Parents were invited to participate in the project and asked to sign a consent form.
+After baseline assessments were conducted to confirm children’s eligibility for the project, researchers delivered the interventions to the BEST and A-DLS groups.
+Researchers provided two intervention sessions a week for eight weeks.
+Each session lasted about 30 minutes.
+After the 8 weeks when interventions were delivered to children the researchers assessed all children again.
+A third assessment was conducted about 6-8 weeks later.
+This process was repeated over two waves.

 There is more information on the LIVELY Flyer (opens as a pdf).

-The LIVELY study has been preregistered on the ISRCTN registry.
+The LIVELY study was preregistered on the ISRCTN registry.